GREAT CRESTED NEWT SURVEYS

-Like all UK amphibians, great crested newts (sometimes abbreviated to GCN) rely on water bodies for breeding, but spend the majority of their lives on land.
+Like all UK amphibians, Great Crested Newts (GCN) rely on water bodies for breeding but spend the majority of their lives on land.
 Therefore, even if there are no ponds on your proposed development site, there still could be potential for supporting GCNs.

 Habitat Suitability Index (HSI) Survey